Legal Tips for Startups: Essential Considerations for Founders Agreements.

 2. How big is your piece?

-Perhaps the default positon is an equal split among the founders but does that reflect reality?
+Perhaps the default position is an equal split among the founders but does that reflect reality?
 What is the level of contribution and commitment expected from each founder?
 Every member will bring in a unique set of skills – whether it is technical, business, networks or otherwise – have an honest conversation early and allocate a value for that skill.
 Decide upfront how the vesting of the shareholding should work.
 For instance, it may not be ideal for all the shares to be allocated upfront; instead, consider using a vesting structure where founders will get a certain percentage of shares upon each milestone reached.

 3. Who does what and what do you bring to the table?

 Define your roles clearly and set performance targets based on those roles.
 This holds everyone accountable.
-Founders may also be required contribute cash or assets into the business.
+Founders may also be required to contribute cash or assets into the business.

 4. If someone leaves then what?